Local heights on hyperelliptic curves and quadratic Chabauty: Explicit Coleman--Iovita for hyperelliptic curves

 It remains to compute the endpoints of $\pi^{-1}(e_\ss)$.
 We know that $\partial_0(\tilde{e}_\ss^{\pm})$ must be a preimage of $\eta_\ss = \partial_0(e_\ss)$.
 If $\ss$ is non-\"ubereven, there is only one preimage.
 When $\ss$ is \"ubereven, we want to show that $\partial_0(\tilde{e}_\ss^{+}) = \tilde{\eta}_\ss^+$ rather than $\tilde{\eta}_\ss^- $.
 This is a consequence of our compatibility assumptions.
 A similar argument deals with $\partial_1$.

-(c) Recall that a semistable vertex set $V$ is a finite set of type $\II$ points such that $X^{\an}_{\C_K} \setminus V$ is a disjoint union of open discs and finitely many open annuli.
-By definition, its skeleton is the union of $V$ and the skeleton of the annuli in $X^{\an}_{\C_K} \setminus V$.
+(c) Recall that a semistable vertex set $V$ is a finite set of type $\II$ points such that $X^{\an}_{\bC_\ell} \setminus V$ is a disjoint union of open discs and finitely many open annuli.
+By definition, its skeleton is the union of $V$ and the skeleton of the annuli in $X^{\an}_{\bC_\ell} \setminus V$.

-Let $V_0 \subset |\P^{1,\an}_{\C_K}|$ be the set consisting of the points $\eta_\ss$, where $\ss$ ranges over all proper clusters.
-This is a semistable vertex set, since it is a finite set and $\P^{1,\an}_{\C_K} \setminus V_0$ is the disjoint union of the annuli $A_\ss$ (for $\ss$ proper, non-top) and open discs each of which contains at most $1$ ramification point of $f$.
+Let $V_0 \subset |\P^{1,\an}_{\bC_\ell}|$ be the set consisting of the points $\eta_\ss$, where $\ss$ ranges over all proper clusters.
+This is a semistable vertex set, since it is a finite set and $\P^{1,\an}_{\bC_\ell} \setminus V_0$ is the disjoint union of the annuli $A_\ss$ (for $\ss$ proper, non-top) and open discs each of which contains at most $1$ ramification point of $f$.
 Let $\Gamma_0$ be the skeleton of $V_0$.
 Since $\pi: X \to \P^1$ is finite, it preserves types of points and so $\pi^{-1} (V_0) = V$ is a finite set of type $\II$ points.
-Moreover, $X_{\C_K}^\an \setminus V$ is the disjoint union of $X^\an_{\C_K}|_{A_\ss}$ (for $\ss$ proper, non-top) and $X^\an_{\C_K}|_{D}$ for $D$ an open disc component in $\P^{1, \an}_{\C_K} \setminus V_0$.
+Moreover, $X_{\bC_\ell}^\an \setminus V$ is the disjoint union of $X^\an_{\bC_\ell}|_{A_\ss}$ (for $\ss$ proper, non-top) and $X^\an_{\bC_\ell}|_{D}$ for $D$ an open disc component in $\P^{1, \an}_{\bC_\ell} \setminus V_0$.
 These are (disjoint unions of) open annuli and discs by Lemmas~\ref{lem:step1}~and~\ref{lem:step2}, so $V$ is a semistable vertex set.
-Moreover, \Cref{lem:step1} shows that the preimage of the skeleton of $A_\ss$ is the skeleton of $X^{\an}_{\C_K}|_{A_\ss}$, so $\pi^{-1}(\Gamma_0) = \Gamma$ is the skeleton associated to $V$, concluding our proof. \end{proof}
+Moreover, \Cref{lem:step1} shows that the preimage of the skeleton of $A_\ss$ is the skeleton of $X^{\an}_{\bC_\ell}|_{A_\ss}$, so $\pi^{-1}(\Gamma_0) = \Gamma$ is the skeleton associated to $V$, concluding our proof. \end{proof}

-Finally, we give a useful theorem to decide if a component of the dual graph contains the reduction of $\Q_\ell$-points.
-First we set up some notation. \begin{definition}[Components of special fibres associated to clusters] Let $X/\Q_\ell$ be a hyperelliptic curve.
+Finally, we give a theorem to decide if a component of the dual graph contains the reduction of $\bQ_\ell$-points.
+This can be used to decide when local heights are trivial, which makes the quadratic Chabauty method simpler.
+First we set up some notation. \begin{definition}[Components of special fibres associated to clusters] Let $X/\bQ_\ell$ be a hyperelliptic curve.
 Let $\ss$ be a cluster of $X$.
-Let $\calX$ be the semistable model of $X_{\C_\ell}$corresponding to the semistable covering from \Cref{thm:semistablecoverX}.
-We write $\bar{\calX}_\ss^\pm$ for the the component(s) of the special fibre of $\calX$ corresponding to $\ss$ and $g(\ss)$ for the genus of these components. \end{definition}
+Let $\calX$ be the semistable model of $X_{\bC_\ell}$corresponding to the semistable covering from \Cref{thm:semistablecoverX}.
+We write $\bar{\calX}_\ss^\pm$ for the component(s) of the special fibre of $\calX$ corresponding to $\ss$ and $g(\ss)$ for the genus of these components. \end{definition}